-The two big WAITS have changed the course of my life.
+Two big WAITS have changed the course of my life.
 These waits have wet me in tears.
 The wait is the weight of my life.
-So, please don’t say, 'wait.'
+So please—don't say "wait."
+That word now gives me mild anxiety and a sudden urge to check my watch.

 The first wait was when I liked a girl.
-She knew I loved her and I even sent her a chit.
+She knew I loved her.
+I even sent her a chit—folded carefully, like a tiny paper airplane of hope.
 I waited for her reply.
-And she always told me to wait… I don’t know why?
-I waited with hopes and expectations for two years, only to get married.
+And she always told me to wait.
+I don't know why.
+Maybe she enjoyed watching me suffer.
+I waited with hopes and expectations for two years.
+And what did I get?
+She got married.
+Not to me.
 I WAITED FOR HER TO GET MARRIED.
-Quite funny.
-Isn’t it?
-This wait incident changed the course of my life – to never trust girls!
+Quite funny, isn't it?
+Ha ha.
+Ow.
+This wait incident changed the course of my life—specifically, it taught me to never trust girls.
+Or chits.
+Or paper airplanes.

-The second wait was when i missed my interview.
-My friend and I were walking for an interview.
-On the way, he waited to smoke and puffed frequently, cutting down times.
+The second wait was when I missed an interview.
+My friend and I were walking to the interview.
+On the way, he stopped to smoke.
+Then again.
+And again.
+He puffed frequently, cutting down our time.
 Every time, I had to wait for him.
-We reached seven minutes late, changing seven generations of my beloved profession.
-The funny part was, the friend was happy to reach late, for he knew he wouldn’t succeed in the interview.
-Just surreal!
-This second wait too changed the course of my life.
+We reached seven minutes late.
+Seven minutes changed seven generations of my beloved profession.
+The funny part?
+The friend was happy to reach late.
+He knew he wouldn't succeed in the interview anyway.
+Just surreal.
+This second wait too changed the course of my life—and my opinion of friends who smoke.

-I soon made up my mind, and whenever I think of wait, it kills me.
-I walk alone.
+I soon made up my mind.
+Whenever I think of "wait," it kills me a little inside.
+So now I walk alone.
 I least bother about the decorum or the institutions of this life called living communities.
 I still walk alone.
-It is sad, a pitiful life.
+It is sad.
+A pitiful life, honestly.
+But at least no one asks me to wait while they light a cigarette.

-However, an antimony of life is another way round.
-And now, there are many things to wait; waiting for Bangalore exam result, waiting for the houses to vacate, waiting for holidays to come, wait…wait…things may come…but I wonder if it may turn out to be good or bad!
+However, the antimony of life—the strange contradiction—is another way round.
+And now, there are many things to wait for: waiting for my Bangalore exam result, waiting for houses to vacate, waiting for holidays to come.
+Wait… wait… things may come.
+But I wonder if they will turn out good or bad.
+Probably both.
+Probably at the same time.

 No comments: